Temperature and net baryochemical potential dependence of $\eta/s$ in a hybrid approach: Model Description

 \end{widetext} This form of the parameterization results in five parameters, out of which all but $S_\rho$ will be fixed by constraints.
 We set $\epsilon_{\text{kink}}$, the position of the minimum and vanishing net baryochemical potential, to 1 GeV/fm$^3$ according to lattice QCD \cite{borsanyi2014full} and experimental results \cite{Cleymans_2006}.
 The value of the shear viscosity at this minimum is set to the KSS-bound \cite{Kovtun:2004de}.
 The steepness for the high energy density region is motivated by matching pQCD results \cite{Ghiglieri:2018dib} at a temperature of 400 MeV and vanishing net baryochemical potential.
 The steepness in the low energy region is set to match the shear viscosity extracted from box calculations in {SMASH} at vanishing net baryochemical potential and at the particlization temperature in order to reduce discontinuities.
 It is however important to note that this is only an approximation of the shear viscosity in hadronic transport, as box calculations differ substantially from the expanding medium in the rescattering phase.
+It is important to note that in general, this parameterization allows the shear viscosity to take any value greater zero, and also to violate the KSS bound depending on the choice of parameters as this is in general not a strict bound for non-conformal theories\cite{Critelli_2014}.

 This leaves one free parameter, $S_\rho$, which is going to be varied in order to investigate its effect on the observables.
 The parameterization for the choice of $S_{\rho}=0.05$ fm$^3$ can be see in in Fig. \ref{fig:para}, both in ($\epsilon$,$\rho$) as well as ($T$,$\mu_B$), for which the mapping is performed by using the same equation of state as employed in {vHLLE}.
 Both show the typical kink structure.
 The temperature dependence of the minimum in ($T$,$\mu_B$) is present also for vanishing $S_\rho$, whereas the value of the shear viscosity over entropy density at the minimum changes only due to non-vanishing $S_\rho$.